ztzeng/data-science-interview-questions-and-answers/README.md

 At each iteration a subsample of the training data is drawn at random (without replacement) from the full training dataset.
 The randomly selected subsample is then used, instead of the full sample, to fit the base learner.

 A few variants of stochastic boosting that can be used:

 * Subsample rows before creating each tree.
 * Subsample columns before creating each tree
 * Subsample columns before considering each split.

 Generally, aggressive sub-sampling such as selecting only 50% of the data has shown to be beneficial.
 According to user feedback, using column sub-sampling prevents over-fitting even more so than the traditional row sub-sampling.

 #### Penalized Gradient Boosting

 Additional constraints can be imposed on the parameterized trees in addition to their structure.

 Classical decision trees like CART are not used as weak learners, instead a modified form called a regression tree is used that has numeric values in the leaf nodes (also called terminal nodes).
-The values in the leaves of the trees can be called weights in some literature.

 As such, the leaf weight values of the trees can be regularized using popular regularization functions, such as:
 * L1 regularization of weights.